rorywalsh/cabbage3website/docs/customUIs.md

 1. ## **Custom Widget Classes**

-    Alternatively, you can create new widget classes and add them to Cabbage.
+    Create new widget classes and add them to Cabbage.
 This approach allows you to develop custom widgets while retaining the convenience of the editing tools available in the Cabbage VS Code extension.
 To achieve this, follow these steps:

 * **Steps to Create a New Widget Class**: